eric612/Mobilenet-YOLO-Pytorch/README.md

 # Mobilenet-YOLO-Pytorch

-Include mobilenet series (v1,v2,v3...) and yolo series (yolov3,yolov4,...)

-The first version will be a pure yolov3 model like my previous project [Mobilenet-YOLO](https://github.com/eric612/MobileNet-YOLO)
+Like my previous project [Mobilenet-YOLO](https://github.com/eric612/MobileNet-YOLO) , the loss function was very simular to original implemention of darknet

 ## Model